medic/cht-docs/content/en/apps/guides/android/branding.md

 2. Execute `make org=new_brand keyprint` to see the certificate content, like the org name, the certificate fingerprints, etc.

-3. Sign your app! try locally to build the app with the certificate.
+3. Sign your app!
+You can try locally to build the app with the certificate.
 To create the .apk files run: `make org=new_brand flavor=New_brand assemble`.
 The "release" files signed should be placed in `build/outputs/apk/new_brand/release/`.
 To ensure the files were signed with the right signature execute `make keyprint-apk`, it will check the certificate of the first apk file under the `build/` folder:

    ```
    make keyprint-apk